On the Burness-Giudici Conjecture: Proof of Theorem

 \end{theorem} \demo In Lemma~\ref{PSL}, we shall compute $|\G|$ and show $b(G)>2$ for $n=2m$ and $p=2$.
 Suppose $\frac nm$ is odd.
-In Lemma~\ref{PGLPGL}, we shall show that $\PGL(2,q)$ merges every pair of regualr suborbits of $T$.
-Finally, in Lemma~\ref{PGammaL}, we show that the saxl graph of $\PGammaL(2,q)$ has diameter 2.
-Therefore, by Lemma~\ref{subgraph} for every group $G$ with socle $T$, its saxl graph has diameter 2.
-This finishes the proof of the theorem.
+Note that the action of $T$ on $\O=[G:M]$ is equivalent to that of $\O'=[T:M_0]$.
+We get that the regular suborbits of $T$ exist for an odd prime $\frac{n}{m}$ by Lemma~\ref{PSL}.
+In Lemma~\ref{PGLPGL}, we shall show that for any $T$-regular suborbit $\Delta$, there exists another $T$-regular suborbit $\Delta'$ such that $\Delta \cup \Delta'$ is a $\PGL(2,q)$-regular suborbit.
+Finally, in Lemma~\ref{PGammaL}, we show that the Saxl graph of $\PGammaL(2,q)$ has diameter 2.
+Therefore, by Lemma~\ref{subgraph}, for every group $G$ with socle $T$, its Saxl graph has diameter 2.
+This completes the proof.

 Let $G=T=\PSL(2,q)$ where $q=p^n$ and $G_\a=M=\PSL(2,p^m)$ where $p^m>2$ and either $\frac nm$ is an odd prime or $p=2$ and $n=2m$.
 Set $K=M_\b$ where $\b\in \O\setminus \{\a\}$ and let $\Fix(K)$ be the set of fixed points of $K$ in $\O$.
 Then we shall determine the suborbits of $G$ relative to $\a$, according to the possibilities of the subgroups $K$ listed in Proposition~\ref{psl}.